Skip to main contentSkip to navigation

 Can you recover data from an encrypted WD My Passport?

 Yes, but do not remove the drive from its enclosure.
-WD My Passport models use hardware AES-256 encryption through the USB bridge chip, even if you never set a password.
-If the bridge fails, the encryption key is stored in a flash chip on that bridge board.
-We desolder the flash chip, extract the key, and either repair the original bridge or transplant the key to a replacement board.
+Many WD My Passport models use hardware AES-256 encryption through the USB board, even if you never set a password.
+If that board fails, the encryption metadata can be stored in board firmware, controller state, or service-area metadata depending on the model.
+We preserve the original USB path when required, or extract the key metadata through PC-3000 when the model supports that workflow.

 My external hard drive was dropped.
 Can you recover it?